-The mission of the SDG-Challenge is to inspire and mobilize students and companies to work together on the Sustainable Development Goals (SDGs) of the United Nations (UN).
+The mission of the SDG-Challenge is to connect and mobilize students and organisations to work together on the Sustainable Development Goals (SDGs) of the United Nations (UN).
 These goals are set to combat climate change and to reduce the inequalities in the world.

-Fifteen teams of the sixteen Dutch universities as well as City, University of London, team up with a leading company to work together on a SDG-Challenge of the company.
+Sixteen teams of the sixteen Dutch universities as well as City, University of London, team up with a leading company to work together on a SDG-Challenge of the company.

 The organisation of the SDG-Challenge developed a special “pressure-cooker”, so that the teams will come up with tangible and actionable ideas that will contribute to the SDGs.